Degrees and Certificates

 - Associate in Arts (A.A.) degrees in the areas of Liberal Arts and Fine Arts.

 - Associate Degrees for Transfer (AA-T, AS-T) in various academic and technical areas.

-- Certificates of Achievement and Certificates of Career Preparation in various academic and technical areas.
+- Certificates of Achievement, Certificates of Career Preparation, and Certificates of Completion in various academic and technical areas.